Is Baja California in Mexico or USA?

 The development of tourism in Baja California

 Throughout the 20th century, Baja California tourism became a big industry in Baja California, especially in cities like Tijuana and Ensenada.
-The region also saw increased industrialization, particularly with the establishment of the maquiladora industry along the U.S.-Mexico border.
+The region also saw increased industrialization, particularly with the establishment of the maquiladora industry (manufacturing assembly plants) along the U.S.-Mexico border.

-Baja California is split into two states, Baja California and Baja California Sur, due to historical, geographical, and administrative reasons.
-After Mexico gained independence from Spain in the early 19th century, the region of Baja California remained under Mexican control.
-As its populations grew, the territory was divided in 2 states for better governance and representation.
+Baja California is split into two states because historical, geographical, and administrative reasons.
+After Mexico gained independence from Spain, its populations grew, and the territory was divided in 2 states for better governance and representation.

 Is Baja California the same as Baja California Sur?